sagarbaver/Clean-Code-Notes/README.md

 ### Clean Tests

 If you don't keep your tests clean, you will lose them.
 The readability it's very important to keep clean your tests.
 A good suite of tests elminates fear to change the code and keeps the defect list small.
 It also mitigates defects, shrinks debug time, and boosts speed of development.
 Unit tests serve as low-level design documents.
 They can't get out of sync with the application code and hence are more reliable.
 Tests have a massive influence on the design of the production code.
 Writing tests first makes production code testable.
 Testable also means you'll end up designing functions that are accessible and decoupled.
+Tests help facilitate flexible, maintainable. and scalable software.

+Trust your test suite in the same way you'd trust your parachute after jumping from a plane.
+Writing tests after the fact leads to lower trust levels since you've already manual tested the code and are less likely to add comprehensive tests.
+You are more likely to take shortcuts if you write tests after you've written production code.

 ### One Assert per test